 Across the country, NICA teams are built on a platform of VOLUNTEERISM.
 To accommodate all interested riders on the teams, NICA relies on volunteer coaches.
 This is where you come in!
-Our Bozeman team will have a Head Coach, two Assistant Coaches, a few team managers, and a lot of parent and community volunteer support.
+Our Bozeman team will have a Head Coach, three Assistant Coaches, and a lot of parent and community volunteer support.
 While there are many, many ways for parents to help, the most pressing need is for parents who are able to ride along with kids during practices.
 In order to volunteer in this capacity, there are two possible levels of certification required:

 - Level 1 Certification: This easiest and least time consuming level of certification allows volunteers to ride along with a group when there is a Level 2 or higher coach present.
-It entails less than 2 hours of online training (background check, concussion training, NICA philosophy, etc.) and an investment of about $80.
-We will need to invite all interested to sign-up and complete their Level 1 training so please reach out!
+It entails less than 2 hours of online training (background check, concussion training, NICA philosophy, etc.) and an investment of about $50.
+We will need to invite all interested to sign-up and complete their Level 1 training so please reach out to let us know you are interested!

 - Level 2 Certification: This level of certification allows to you be a ride leader and enables us to split up into smaller groups.
 It includes Level 1 training, as well as additional online training and NICA On-The-Bike training.
 You can get your Level 2 by attending the Montana NICA League’s Leaders Summit.
 In addition to getting certified, this is a fantastic opportunity to learn more, get excited about NICA philosophy and culture, and be trained by inspiring experts from NICA National and the Montana NICA League.